 1) As participants were randomly selected based on User ID number, and as such didn’t include demographic information, we have no way of knowing who was involved.
 As the minimum age to use Facebook is 13, there could conceivably have been minors involved in the study, which is an added layer of ethical fault.

 2) Facebook justified the inclusion of people by arguing that permission was implicit within the terms and conditions of using Facebook.
 In a Guardian article about this experiment, a Facebook spokesperson claimed that using the word research or not makes no difference between how the information is used.
 This essentially puts Facebook’s view as “all companies do this anyway; at least we admitted to it”.
 Even if this is true, which it might be, it is still a weak defence.
 This wasn’t an amateur project, this was possibly the largest-scale psychological research project ever.
 If the combination of the world largest social network, the US Government, and an Ivy League university all didn’t expect there to be any problem with the research being published, they were being incredibly naive.

 3) Facebook could have easily, due to its size and immediacy, used other consent methods to do this study in a fairer way.
-(I’ll post up more details, and some potential ethical screening questions websites could use).
-It is understandable to not want to fully inform people, as the experiment working depended on people not knowing their News Feeds were being manipulated.
+(I’ll post up more details here).
+It is understandable to not want to fully inform people in this case, as this experiment working depended on people not knowing their News Feeds were being manipulated.
 However, that doesn’t mean the only option was deception.
 And I think a company the size of Facebook should probably have learnt that by now.

 The main problem in this experiment wasn’t really the face-value results, but more the mere idea that the experiment happened without us knowing.
 As it was by User ID, we have literally no way of knowing who is taking part- or even if some of the people writing news stories about it were actually one of the 689,000 participants.
 I think its the uncertainty of knowing we could have been manipulated which is driving most of the controversy around this story.